mwc/treeify/readme.md

 Usage
 ---

-You have an array now:
+So, now we have an array:

 ```javascript